Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 A limited permit BCBA certification is a type of certification that allows individuals who have completed a graduate program in behavior analysis to begin working as a Board Certified Behavior Analyst (BCBA) while they are still completing their supervised experience requirement.

-It’s important to note that the requirements for a limited permit BCBA certification can vary by state.
+It’s important to note that the requirements for a limited permit BCBA certification can vary state by state.
 It’s important to check with the Behavior Analyst Certification Board (BACB) and your state’s licensing board for specific requirements.
 Additionally, individuals who hold a limited permit BCBA certification must continue to work towards completing their supervised hours in order to become fully certified.

 ABADP Staff